klaudiapawlak/STK1100/Obligatorisk oppgavesett 1 av 2/README.md

 - `assignment1_solution.pdf` – Final solution document compiled from LaTeX
 - `assignment1.tex` – LaTeX source code
-- `figures/` – Folder containing plots and results used in the assignment
+- `outcome/` – Folder containing plots and results used in the assignment
+- `task3.py` - Python script used to solve Task 3
+- `assignment1_description.pdf` - Assignment description

 ## 🛠 Tools and Technologies